-We all take the time to do those regular checks and tasks to make sure we protect, maintain, and improve ourselves and our personal property.
-It might be a trip to the dentist, a hair or nail salon, getting the car serviced, or maybe making sure we are getting the best value out of our insurance or utilities providers.
+We all take the time to do those regular checks and tasks to ensure we protect, maintain, and improve ourselves and our personal property.
+It might be a trip to the dentist, a hair or nail salon, getting the car serviced, or maybe making sure we get the best value from our insurance or utilities providers.

 Over 60% of UK adults don’t have a Will.

-Redwood Wills & Trusts have worked with Willing Wisdom™ to bring you the ultimate Estate Planning & Will checklist because we are passionate about helping people to grow, protect and enjoy their wealth now and for future generations to come.
+Redwood Wills & Trusts have created the ultimate Estate Planning & Will checklist because we are passionate about helping people grow, protect and enjoy their wealth now and for future generations to come.

-How can I get my FREE Willing Wisdom™ Healthcheck Estate Planning Checklist?
+How can I get my FREE Redwood Estate Planning Health Check Report?

-Understanding true Estate Planning is a critical part of your Estate Planning journey and so to work in conjunction with our Estate Planning checklist, we have developed a Free short and punchy Webinar designed to give you the knowledge you will need to make informed choices about your Estate Plan.
+Understanding true Estate Planning is a critical part of your Estate Planning journey.
+So to work in conjunction with our Estate Planning checklist, we have developed a Free short and punchy Webinar designed to give you the knowledge you will need to make informed choices about your Estate Plan.

-When you register to watch our FREE Wills, Trusts & Estate Planning Webinar, we’ll send you the link to access your FREE Willing Wisdom™ Healthcheck Estate Planning Checklist.
+When you register to watch our FREE Wills, Trusts & Estate Planning Webinar, we’ll send you the link to access your FREE Redwood Estate Planning Health Check Report checklist.

 To maximise the benefit to you we always recommend that you complete the checklist prior to attending the webinar or as soon as possible afterward.